snowphone/HEVC-Extension-Auto-Installer/README.md

 1. Move appx file to `C:\hevc\`.
 2. Open powershell as administrator privilege.
-3. Replace {password} with your actual password in register_hevc_task.ps1.
+3. Paste codes to the shell.
-4. Paste codes to the shell.
+4. Restart your computer or install appx file manually.